Syrph/BCB_2022/_sources/markdowns/practical_1/practical_1.md

-## Basics in R
+## Basics & Phylogenetics in R

 ### 1. Introduction and resources

 The aim of this practical is to revise some basic functions in `R` relating to data management and plotting.
-We will then look at handling spatial data and phylogenies, two skills essential for macro-ecology.
+We will then look at handling spatial data and phylogenies, two skills essential for macroecology.
 One aim of this practical is to make sure everyone’s set up is working well and fix any problems!

 We will review importing phylogenetic trees as data files, displaying phylogenetic trees visually, and some basic evolutionary computations